HaeffnerLab/trap-sim-tools-python/README.md

 plotN:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). plotN displays the electrode values (excluding the RF) in the geometry given above.
-It is used for debugging trap_knobs.
+It is used for debuggin              trap_knobs.

 spher_harm_exp, spher_harm_cmp, and spher_harm_qlt:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). spher_harm_exp calculates the sperical harmonic expansion coefficients to fit a given 3D potential, spher_harm_cmp does the inverse, and spher_harm_qlt determines the fidelity of the expansion by comparing the potential before and      after.
 The first is used by sum_of_e_field for exact_saddle optimazation, while the others are only used by              expand_field and debugging.
 The multipole naming convention here is based on math-based documentation rather than teh     experimentally convenient naming used in the lab.
 This mapping is accounted for in project_parameters.

 set_voltages:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate).
     In the matlab code, this is treated as a higher order function but the python code treats this script as lower order due to its limited variety of uses.
-In matlab, it is named multipole_set_dc and dnot equivalent to set_voltages there.
+In matlab, it is named multipole_set_dc and not equivalent to set_voltages there.
     It takes multipole parameters or a set of Mathieu parameters, and produces an 1-D array with the voltages you need to apply to all of the electrodes for the appropriate overall field.
-The entries corresponding to multipole-controlled electrodes receive some particular values.
+Entries corresponding to multipole-controlled electrodes receive some particular values.
 If some electrodes are under manual control (per your definition in project_parameters) then these are set to zero.
 You can add the values to these electrodes at a higher level (as in project_parameters)